 Acknowledgements.
 Portions of this work were performed at beamline X26A of the National Synchrotron Light Source (NSLS), Brookhaven National Laboratory.
 X26A was supported by the Department of Energy (DOE) - Geosciences (DE-FG02-92ER14244 to The University of Chicago - CARS).
-Use of the NSLS was supported by DOE under Contract No. DE-AC02-98CH10886.
-Portions of this research were also performed at the Tender Energy Spectroscopy (TES), X-ray Fluorescence Microprobe (XFM), and Submicron Resolution X-ray Spectroscopy (SRX) beamlines and used resources of the National Synchrotron Light Source II, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under Contract No. DE-SC0012704.
-Construction of, and work at the TES Beamline was partly funded by the National Science Foundation, Earth Sciences (EAR-1128957), NASA (NNX13AD12G) and the Department of Energy, Geosciences (DE-FG02-12ER16342). μXRF data was acquired in the Caltech GPS Division Analytical Facility with the support of Chi Ma, John Grotzinger, and the Simons Foundation.
-We thank Stephen Cox, Frank Sousa,

-Elena Steponaitis and Sidney Hemming for the discovery of the dolomite in the Turkana Basin and acknowledge funding from the Columbia University Global Center for field work.
+Use of the NSLS was supported by the DOE under contract no. DE-AC02-98CH10886.
+Portions of this research were also performed at the Tender Energy Spectroscopy (TES), X-ray Fluorescence Microprobe (XFM), and Submicron Resolution X-ray Spectroscopy (SRX) beamlines and used resources of the National Synchrotron Light Source II, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under contract no. DE-SC0012704.
+Construction of and work at the TES beamline was partly funded by the National Science Foundation, Earth Sciences (EAR-1128957); NASA (NNX13AD12G); and the Department of Energy, Geosciences (DE-FG02-12ER16342). μXRF data were acquired in the Caltech GPS Division Analytical Facility with the support of Chi Ma, John Grotzinger, and the Simons Foundation.
+We thank Stephen Cox, Frank Sousa, Elena Steponaitis, and Sidney Hemming for the discovery of the dolomite in the Turkana Basin and acknowledge funding from the Columbia University Global Center for field work.
 Numerous discussions with Bruce Ward have greatly improved our understanding of carbonates.
-Journal reviewers Don Davis and an anonymous reviewer as well as associate editor Nick Roberts are thanked for their thoughtful comments which help improve the clarity of the manuscript.
+Journal reviewers Don Davis and an anonymous reviewer and associate editors Nick Roberts and Klaus Mezger are thanked for their thoughtful comments which help improve the clarity of the manuscript.